DevCheckOG/DevCheckOG/README.md

 Hello!
 I am Kevin Benavides.
 I am a programmer focused on the **development, design, and scalability of web/apps/APIs** and the **design and construction of compilers for dialects or programming languages** ​​such as C, Rust, or C++ with LLVM, QBE, or GCC.
 I apply for areas such as the development of compilers and programming languages, such as backend development for different types of web/apps or APIs.

 On the other hand, I speak languages, such as Spanish (**native**) and English (**B2**), corresponding to the CEFR.
 I am very determined when there are pending tasks to do, in addition to being patient and a good conversationalist with people.
-Some facts about this are that I started in the world of programming more than 7 years ago, always being self-taught, when I was precisely 11 years old.
-My first project was a bash script on the Ubuntu distro.
+Some facts about this are that I started in the world of programming more than 7 years ago.

-On the other hand, I am currently developing my programming language powered by LLVM, such as Swift, Rust, and many other modern languages.
-As my first project in that language, I want to make a prototype of a kernel in real time.
+My first project was a bash script in the Ubuntu distribution.
+On the other hand, I am currently developing my own programming language powered by LLVM and Q# for traditional and quantum programming.

+Everything you will see in this place is entirely studied in a completely self-taught way.

 --------------------------------------------